 A notice of commencement form is a form prescribed by the construction lien laws.
 The form identifies those responsible for a construction project.
-The bill revises the form to more clearly identify the owner or lessee who is responsible for a construction project.
+The bill revises the form to identify more clearly the owner or lessee who is responsible for a construction project.